atulg4676/4_bit_alu/synthesis/Readme.md

-This has been done by Aldec SyntHESer 2023.05
+We have synthesize our design by Aldec SyntHESer 2023.05